saviganga/random-uuid-generator/README.md

-This is a simple django app that generates random UUIDs.
+This simple django app generates random UUIDs.
-It returns a timestamp as a key and te UUID generated for that timestamp as its value.
+It returns a timestamp as a key and the UUID generated for that timestamp as its value.

 REPO NAVIGATION
 1. uuid_app/